What Is Drunk Driving?

 Personal Impact

 The emotional burden of causing harm or loss of life can be immense.
-It includes the emotional burden of causing an accident, including violation of life.
+It includes the emotional burden of causing an accident, including the violation of life.
 Furthermore, convicted drivers may lose their jobs, personal relationships, and a damaged reputation.

-Drunk Driving Dangers
+Dangers of Drunk Driving

 Drunk driving is very dangerous in that it impairs the ability of a driver to react on time, make sound judgments, and exercise control in driving a vehicle.
-Alcohol upsets coordination, reduces reaction time, and causes defects in vision so that one would find it hard to judge the distance and react accordingly to various road hazards.
+Alcohol upsets coordination, reduces reaction time, and causes defects in vision, so that one would find it hard to judge the distance and react accordingly to various road hazards.

 As a result, drunk drivers have a higher possibility of being involved in an accident where a serious injury or fatality could occur.
 In addition to the risk the driver creates for themselves, drunk driving presents a danger to passengers, other motorists, and pedestrians as well.
 Therefore, it is considered a serious public safety concern.